WebOrigami/docs/src/content/pattern/transform.md

 The `get` function is given a key, most likely one ending in `.html`.
 This function will then ask the underlying markdown graph for a corresponding markdown file.
 If asked for `foo.html`, it asks the markdown graph for `foo.md`.

-When it comes to keys, the `get` function is working in the opposite direction of the `asyncIterator`.
-The `asyncIterator` maps a markdown key to an HTML key so that it can enumerate what HTML keys it virtually contains.
+When it comes to keys, the `get` function is working in the opposite direction of the `keys` method.
+The `keys` method maps a markdown key to an HTML key so that it can enumerate what HTML keys it virtually contains.
 The `get` function maps an HTML key to a markdown key so that it can retrieve the corresponding markdown content.

 If the markdown graph actually returns a value, we cast that value to a string.
 In the object graph we're using for markdown content at this point, the value will already be a string.
 But in the general case, we'd like to handle any value type that can be cast to a string.
 We then pass the markdown string to the `marked` function to get the corresponding HTML.